Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 # Targeting branch for PR
 More often than not, you'll be making PRs directly to `master`.

 However, sometimes, there is a release cycle going on and the state of the repository is in flux.
-Everything is unstable as rapid changes are occuring.
-In this case, all development take place in the `staging` branch - all the PRs are based on top off `staging`, and they all target `staging`.
-This is the workflow that took place during the Plutarch 1.1 release cycle.
+There will usually be a `master <- staging` PR open during this time.
+As long as the `staging` PR is open, you should base most new branches on top of it and merge back into it.
+Bug fixes, for bugs present in `master`, are exempt from this requirement.

 # Concepts
 Even if certain functionalities are absent from the public facing API - you can always implement them using functions like `punsafeConstant` and `punsafeBuiltin` - these allow you to walk the lines between Plutus core and Plutarch.